ansys/pyfluent-visualization/doc/source/index.rst

 Documentation and issues
 ------------------------

-In addition to installation, usage, and contribution information, the PyFluent documentation provides API documentation, examples, and code guidelines.
+In addition to installation and usage information, the PyFluent-Visualization documentation provides :ref:`API reference`, :ref:`Examples`, and :ref:`Contributing` sections.

-On the PyFluent Issues page, you can create issues to submit questions, report bugs, and request new features.
-To reach the project support team, email pyansys.support@ansys.com.
+On the `PyFluent-Visualization Issues <https://github.com/pyansys/pyfluent-visualization/issues`_ page, you can create issues to submit questions, report bugs, and request new features.
+To reach the PyAnsys team, email pyansys.support@ansys.com.

 License
 -------